kenlasko/k8s/NASCONFIG.md

 ```

 # PXEBoot Configuration
 Installing the Talos OS on cluster members is handled by Matchbox via PXE.
+Follow the [PXEBoot instructions](https://github.com/kenlasko/pxeboot) to setup.